C Programming

 • Experiment with printf and data types

-For the rest of the labs this semester, we will be focusing on building a strong foundation of programming using the C programming language.
-C is an old, yet very important language that is still actively used in development today.
-The creators of C, Dennis Ritchie and Ken Thompson, are also the creators of the Unix operating system, the predecessor to the Linux system we are using in this class.
-A good understanding of how C and Unix work will provide good insight into how computers work in general.
+The goal of this semester is for you to build a strong foundation in C programming.
+C is a very important language that is still actively used today.
+The creators of C, Dennis Ritchie and Ken Thompson, are also the creators of Unix, the predecessor to the Linux system we are using in this class.
+A good understanding of how C and Unix work will provide large insight into how computers work in general.

 // This is a single line comment.